verofa/SimpleSample_HTML-NodeJs/README.md

 ## How to build a Simple Node.js application using a cloud platform as a Service solution (PaaS)

-In this sample we are going to create a simple application to build a project using a particular cloud solution called [Heroku (Saleforce)](https://www.heroku.com/) based on a platform as a services more commonly known as **PaaS**.
+In this exercise we are going to create a simple web application using a particular cloud solution called [Heroku (Saleforce)](https://www.heroku.com/) that is based on a platform as a services more commonly known as **PaaS**.

 ### Prerequisites